The Complete Guide to Gardening: Tips, Techniques, and Beautiful Outdoor Spaces

 - Budget and resources: compost, tools, irrigation systems

 Recognising these factors helps you design a garden that matches site conditions, maintenance ability and desired yields, for example choosing drought-tolerant perennials for dry gardens or compact cultivars for small balconies.
+A thriving garden changes with the seasons, and adjusting your care routine throughout the year makes a big difference in plant health and productivity.
+For practical advice on what to do in spring, summer, autumn, and winter to keep your outdoor space flourishing all year, explore our seasonal gardening tips for a thriving garden.

 Climate and Soil Type